hyperledger-solang/solang/docs/language.rst

 Expressions
 -----------

 Solidity resembles the C family of languages.
-Expressions can have the following operators.
+Expressions can use the following operators.

 Arithmetic operators
 ____________________